paulovcmedeiros/pyRobBot/README.md

 ```

 ## Disclaimers
-This project's main purpose is to serve as a learning exercise for me, as well as tool for experimenting with OpenAI API, GPT LLMs and text-to-voice/voice-to-text.
-It does not claim to be the best or more robust OpenAI-powered chatbot out there.
+This project's main purpose has been to serve as a learning exercise for me, as well as tool for experimenting with OpenAI API, GPT LLMs and text-to-speech/speech-to-text.

-Having said this, this project *does* aim to provide a friendly user interface that is easy to use and configure.
-Feel free to open an issue or submit a pull request if you find a bug or have a suggestion.
+While it does not claim to be the best or more robust OpenAI-powered chatbot out there, it *does* aim to provide a friendly user interface that is easy to install, use and configure.

+Feel free to open an [issue](https://github.com/paulovcmedeiros/pyRobBot/issues) or, even better, [submit a pull request](https://github.com/paulovcmedeiros/pyRobBot/pulls) if you find a bug or have a suggestion.

 Last but not least: this project is **not** affiliated with OpenAI in any way.